Beneficial Values Avoid Greed, Hatred and Delusion

 If that is so, I wonder how wage disparity makes and sense from a business perspective.
 In startups, chances are high that that income ratios between top and bottom are not huge, but in 2015, Glassdoor2 found that S&P 500 CEOs earned 335 times the pay of the median worker.
 In 4 companies it exceeded 1,000 times!
 I suggest that an organization cannot create unity of purpose with such disparity and the successful entrepreneur should take active steps to avoid such a pay disparity creep as the business gains traction.

 Generosity is generally seen as the antidote to greed.
 The ground in between is difficult to navigate.
 One act of generosity does not cut it.
-Generosity of spirit is tough to define, but I have noticed that the new generation of entrepreneurs, the people I call Benefit Entrepreneurs, manifest a generosity of spirit, in that they tend not be those shifting negative effects downstream, concerning themselves with benefits for all stakeholders and not passing on costs to others—thus demonstrating beneficial values.
+Generosity of spirit is tough to define, but I have noticed that the new generation of entrepreneurs, the people I call Benefit Entrepreneurs, manifest a generosity of spirit and practice beneficial values, in that they tend not be those shifting negative effects downstream, concerning themselves with benefits for all stakeholders and not passing on costs to others—thus demonstrating those beneficial values.

 Hatred… or Compassion